-23 European Network of Legal Experts in the Non -Discrimination Field, "European Anti-

-Discrimination Law Review," No. 15 (November 2012), p.
+23 European Network of Legal Experts in the Non-Discrimination Field, "European Anti-Discrimination Law Review," No. 15 (November 2012), p.
 64.

-- 15. In separate cases decided in 2012 and 2016, the Higher Administrative Court of Rhineland-Palatinate in Germany held that identity checks of a black man and a "dark-skinned family" carried out on trains violated the prohibition of discrimination under the German Basic Law.
-This was on the basis that the Court could not be convinced that the plaintiffs' skin colour was not at least one of the decisive criteria for the checks.24 - 16.
-On 9 November 2016, the French Cour de Cassation ("CDC") ruled that non-discrimination law applies to police stops and that a shifting of burden of proof is applicable when evidence creating a presumption of discrimination is presented.
+the basis that the Court could not be convinced that the plaintiffs' skin colour was not at least one of the decisive criteria for the checks.24

+16. On 9 November 2016, the French Cour de Cassation ("CDC") ruled that non-discrimination law applies to police stops and that a shifting of burden of proof is applicable when evidence creating a presumption of discrimination is presented.
 The authorities must then demonstrate that the check was based on objective grounds.25 In its intervention before the Court, the French Human Rights Defender stressed the importance of this shifted burden of proof in the case of police checks.26